JuliaLLVM/LLVM.jl/docs/src/man/values.md

 - `isconstant`/`isconstant!`: get or set whether the global variable is constant.
 - `isextinit`/`isextinit!`: get or set whether the global variable is externally initialized.
 - `erase!`: delete the global variable from its parent module, and delete the object.
+- `alignment`/`alignment!`: get or set the alignment of the global variable.

 ## Uses